 So how to say good bye to a garden legend?
 Luckily I found a like-minded spirit at a florist in his home town who not only listened to all my weird demands (please find local flowers, please don't use floral foam), but actually read the obituary and saw that my Dad belonged to the Audubon Society and deduced that adding bird motifs to his funeral arrangements would be a good idea.

-Katie of Ivy League Flowers in Greenville Ohio was spot on and I love her it.
+Katie of Ivy League Flowers in Greenville Ohio was spot on and I love her for it.

 I can only hope we gave Dad the farewell he deserves.
 When I made a last loop around the yard before I left last month, I marveled at how the beds really were ready for spring planting and weeding, meaning that my Dad, a cancer patient, had managed to cut back the perennials and clear away debris last fall, in between radiation treatments.
 That's some serious dedication.
 I also noticed his beloved wild birds, dipping between the branches, bathing in chilly puddles in vegetable garden and singing merry songs.

-A better memorial to his memory I don't think I could ever imaging.
+A better memorial to his memory I don't think I could ever image.